 What if the works takes place in a Designated Site?

-If the works is located in a SSSI (Site of Special Scientific Interest), SAC (Special Area of Conservation) or SPA (Special Protected Area), Rhondda Cynon Taf will consult with the Countryside Council for Wales (CCW).
+If the works is located in a SSSI (Site of Special Scientific Interest), SAC (Special Area of Conservation) or SPA (Special Protected Area), Rhondda Cynon Taf will consult with Natural Resources Wales (NRW).

-If however, the works are taking place on a site with protected species, the applicant must contact CCW directly, in case the works require a licence under the protected species legislation.
+If however, the works are taking place on a site with protected species, the applicant must contact Natural Resources Wales (NRW) directly, in case the works require a licence under the protected species legislation.